-Soil redistribution in cropland of the NiCo region
+335 Soil redistribution in cropland of the NiCo region

 Both cropland sites show indications of soil redistribution.
-Particularly the cropland study site in DR Congo shows evidence for (i) soil loss due to a high number of slope samples with activities falling below the detection limit (50%) and (ii) sedimentation as evidenced by a clear 239+240Pu fingerprint in the deeper soil layers of the foot-slope samples.
-Compared to the Ugandan cropland, the DR Congo cropland shows a much stronger difference between 239+240Pu inventories of slope positions 375 and Reffor (Fig. 2).
-We relate this discrepancy of the different duration since DR Congo and Uganda tropical forest has been converted into cropland.
-Forest into cropland conversion at the Ugandan study site took place during the 1970's.
+Particularly the cropland study site in DR Congo shows evidence for (i) soil loss due to a high number of slope samples falling below the detection limit (50%) and (ii) sedimentation as evidenced by a clear 239+240Pu fingerprint in the subsoil of the foot-slope samples.
+Compared to the Ugandan cropland, the DR Congo cropland shows a much stronger difference between 239+240Pu inventories of slope positions and Ref{for} (Fig. 3).
+We relate this discrepancy to the varying length since DR Congo and Uganda cropland has been converted from tropical forest.
+Forest to cropland conversion at the Ugandan study site took place during the 1970's.
 Hence, the area was under arable use for about 40 years compared to 55 years (since the test ban treaty) at the DR Congo study site.
 Therefore, the Ugandan cropland was exposed to soil erosion for a roughly 27% shorter time compared to DR Congo cropland.
-However, the relative 239+240Pu inventory reduction at slope sites in Uganda is about 29% compared to Ref{for}, while in DR 380 Congo the relative reduction is 83%.
-The much stronger relative 239+240Pu reduction in DR Congo cannot be just explained by the shorter cropland cultivation period of the Ugandan cropland site.
-In direct comparison between the two sites, no major difference regarding slope steepness ($12^{\circ}-13^{\circ}$ in both study sites) and rainfall erosivity (Fenta et al., 2017) was observed.
-The different land use during the main time of atmospheric nuclear weapon tests (DR Congo=cropland; Uganda=forest) might have caused higher spatial variability of the initial 239+240Pu inventory associated with complex infiltration (e.g. stem flow) and troughfall patterns in forests (Hofhansl et al., 2012).
-However, these small-scale variation is likely to be homogenised after 40 years of lateral soil movement by plough-based arable use.
-The main cultivated crops differ between the Ugandan and DR Congo study sites substantially.
-In Uganda sweet potato and maize are the major crops, while DR Congo cropland is dominated by cassava.
-This difference may have an impact on water and harvest driven soil erosion processes.
+However, the relative 239+240Pu inventory reduction at slope sites in Uganda is about 29% compared to Ref{for}, while in DR Congo the relative reduction is

-390 The determined mean soil redistribution rates at cropland slopes found in this study (negative values indicate net erosion and positive values net sedimentation; DR Congo: -51.4 Mg ha-1 yr-1 Ref{for}, -1.4 Mg ha-1 yr-1 Ref{pl}; Uganda (referred to 40 yrs. of arable land use and corresponding soil redistribution): -18.4 Mg ha-1 yr-1 Ref{for}, 27.8 Mg ha-1 yr-1 Ref{plt}) show contrasting results with respect to the assumed reference (Fig. 5).
-In comparison to values observed (Boardman and Poesen, 2006) and modelled globally (Borrelli et al., 2017), the high erosion Ref{for} simulations are in good agreement with plot monitoring results 395 observed in the region (mean soil loss of 68.2 Mg ha-1 yr-1; Lewis and Nyamulinda, 1996).
-Over very short distances, high soil redistribution heterogeneities ranging from sedimentation to heavy soil loss are found, which might be an effect of smallholder farming structures.
-These farming structures are potentially mitigating soil loss rates in the NiCo region due to decreasing hydrologic connectivity (Nunes et al., 2018; Baartman et al., 2020) along slopes due to a high degree of "patchiness" and a large number of field boundaries (mean field size 450 m2; Fig. 5).
-Any conversion of this smallholder farming structure into large scale farming structures, as known from regions with mechanised agriculture, will have devastating effects on soil degradation rates in the region.
+- 345 83%.
+The much stronger relative 239+240Pu reduction in DR Congo cannot be just explained by the shorter cropland use of the Ugandan cropland site.
+In direct comparison between the two sites, no major difference regarding slope steepness (12°-13° in both study sites) and rainfall erosivity (Fenta et al., 2017) were observed.
+However, the crop rotation between the Ugandan and DR Congo study site differ substantially, with Uganda being dominated by sweet potato and maize, while DR Congo cropland is dominated by cassava that may cause different soil erosion conditions. - The determined mean soil redistribution rates at cropland slopes found in this study (negative values indicate net erosion and positive values net sedimentation; DR Congo: -51.4 Mg ha-1 yr-1 Ref{for}, -1.4 Mg ha-1 yr-1 Ref{plt}; Uganda: -13.4 Mg ha-1 yr-1 Ref{for}, 20.2 Mg ha-1 yr-1 Ref{plt}) show contrasting results with respect to the assumed reference (Fig. 5).
+In comparison to values observed globally (Boardman and Poesen, 2006; Borrelli et al., 2017) the high erosion Reffor simulations are in good agreement with plot monitoring results within the region (mean soil loss of 68.2 Mg ha-1 yr-1; Lewis and Nyamulinda, 1996).
+The range 355 of observed values at slopes spans from net sedimentation to heavy soil loss in direct proximity to each other.
+This high variation on short spatial distances might be an effect of smallholder farming structures, which mitigate soil loss rates in the NiCo region due to decreasing hydrologic connectivity (Nunes et al., 2018; Baartman et al., 2020) along slopes due to a high degree of "patchiness" and a large number of field boundaries (mean field size 450 m2; Fig. 5).
+Any conversion of this smallholder farming structure into large scale farming structures, as known from regions with mechanised agriculture, will 360 have devastating effects on soil degradation rates in the region.